New York Harbor

 Bridges and Tunnels: Connecting the Region

-The most iconic structure spanning New York Harbor is the Verrazano-Narrows Bridge, connecting Staten Island and Brooklyn.
-Opened to traffic on November 21, 1964, this double-deck suspension bridge carries 13 lanes of Interstate 278 across the Narrows.
+The most iconic crossing of New York Harbor is the Verrazzano-Narrows Bridge, connecting Staten Island and Brooklyn.
+Opened in 1964, the double-deck suspension bridge remains one of the defining engineering landmarks of the metropolitan region.

 The Kill Van Kull and Bayonne Bridge